-Explanation of Non-GAAP Financial Measures for the Three months and year ended December 31, 2016
+Explanation of Non-GAAP Financial Measures for the Three and six months ended June 30, 2017

-The Company discusses Net sales growth (GAAP) and organic sales growth, which is Net sales growth excluding the impact of foreign exchange, acquisitions, divestments and the deconsolidation of the Company's Venezuelan operations (non-GAAP).
-Management believes the organic sales growth measure provides investors and analysts with useful supplemental information regarding the Company's underlying sales trends by presenting sales growth excluding the external factor of foreign exchange as well as the impact from acquisitions, divestments and the deconsolidation of the Company's Venezuelan operations.
-See "Geographic Sales Analysis Percentage Changes" for the three and twelve months ended December 31, 2016 vs 2015 for a comparison of organic sales growth to Net sales growth in accordance with GAAP.
+The Company discusses Net sales growth (GAAP) and organic sales growth, which is Net sales growth excluding the impact of foreign exchange, acquisitions and divestments (non-GAAP).
+Management believes the organic sales growth measure provides investors and analysts with useful supplemental information regarding the Company's underlying sales trends by presenting sales growth excluding the external factor of foreign exchange as well as the impact from acquisitions and divestments.
+See "Geographic Sales Analysis Percentage Changes" for the three and six months ended June 30, 2017 vs 2016 for a comparison of organic sales growth to Net sales growth in accordance with GAAP.

 To supplement Colgate's Condensed Consolidated Statements of Income presented in accordance with GAAP, the Company has disclosed non-GAAP measures of operating results that exclude certain items.
-Worldwide Gross profit, Gross profit margin, Selling, general and administrative expenses, Selling, general and administrative expenses as a percentage of Net sales, Other (income) expense, net, Operating profit, Operating profit margin, Effective income tax rate, Net income attributable to Colgate-Palmolive Company and Diluted earnings per common share are discussed both as reported (on a GAAP basis) and, as applicable, excluding charges resulting from the 2012 Restructuring Program, a gain on the sale of land in Mexico, benefits from previously disclosed tax matters, a charge from a previously disclosed tax matter, charges from previously disclosed litigation matters, a gain on the sale of the Company's South Pacific laundry detergent business, charges related to effective devaluations in Venezuela and a charge for the deconsolidation of the Company's Venezuelan operations (non-GAAP).
+Worldwide Gross profit, Gross profit margin, Selling, general and administrative expenses as a percentage of Net sales, Other (income) expense, net, Operating profit, Operating profit margin, Effective income tax rate, Net income attributable to Colgate-Palmolive Company and Diluted earnings per common share are discussed both as reported (on a GAAP basis) and excluding charges resulting from the 2012 Restructuring Program and, as applicable, a net benefit related to a previously disclosed foreign tax matter (non-GAAP).
 These non-GAAP financial measures exclude items that, either by their nature or amount, management would not expect to occur as part of the Company's normal business on a regular basis, such as restructuring charges, charges for certain litigation and tax matters, gains and losses from certain divestitures and certain unusual, non-recurring items.
 Investors and analysts use these financial measures in assessing the Company's business performance, and management believes that presenting these financial measures on a non-GAAP basis provides them with useful supplemental information to enhance their understanding of the Company's underlying business performance and trends.
 These non-GAAP financial measures also enhance the ability to compare period-to-period financial results.
-See "Non-GAAP Reconciliations" for the three and twelve months ended December 31, 2016 and 2015 for a reconciliation of these financial measures to the related GAAP measures.
+See "Non-GAAP Reconciliations" for the three and six months ended June 30, 2017 and 2016 for a reconciliation of these financial measures to the related GAAP measures.